COMMON.CLOSE

 Cultured pearls: Similar to natural pearls, but with human intervention.
 A small pearl or piece of tissue is inserted into the oyster to initiate pearl formation.
 This process is carefully controlled and results in a higher yield of pearls.

-How to Tell if Pearls Are Real?
-Key Features for Identification
+How Can You Tell if Pearls Are Real?
+Real vs. Fake Pearls

 Here are some key features to help you quickly identify genuine pearls: